UVA-MLSys/Big-Data-Systems/Team 2/Readme.md

 1. First configure your AWS CLI, including your AWS ID and REGION.
 2. Then run `bash setup_infra.sh <your_bucket_name>`.
 Ensure that this bucket name meets AWS's naming requirements, and matches what's referenced in the `lambda_function.py` file.
 3. Go into the AWS Lambda interface on the web portal and click Layers.
 Add the pandas layer.
+4. Teardown the Lambda function, S3 bucket, and CloudWatch triggers once no longer needed.

 ### Setup Infrastructure Overview